apmiller108/beatbrain/PROJECT.md

 - [ ] Change order
 - [ ] Add track
 ### TODO add ability to play audio to preview track while editing

+## TODOs for Feature: Settings Foundation (Phase 2: API key management)
+### DONE: Move existing components to Settings view
+- [x] Relocate SystemInformation component from main view to SettingsView.jsx
+- [x] Relocate MixxxDatabaseStatus component from main view to SettingsView.jsx
+### TODO: Implement API key management in Settings
+- [ ] Add secure storage for Anthropic API key using Electron’s safeStorage API
+- [ ] Create input field with validation for API key entry
+- [ ] Ensure no plaintext storage of API credentials
+### TODO: Write tests for setting feature
+- [ ] end to end test

+## TODOs for Feature: Playlist generation (Phase 3: AI mode)
+### TODO: build module to making requests to Anthropic's claude.
+Add @anthropic-ai/sdk npm package
+- [ ] Make request with list of tracks fetched from the Mixxx database
+- [ ] Include a system message for instructing LLM to generate smart playlists
+- [ ] Include the user's custom free text instructions
+- [ ] Instruct LLM to return a sequence of tracks by track ID.
+- [ ] Add connection testing to verify API key validity

 ## TODOs for Feature: Enahanced library view
 - [ ] TODO: More stats